 Both the RLE and the phakic IOL's (ICL) are effective methods for the correction of extreme refractive errors.
 LASIK and PRK, the standard treatments for the vast majority of refractive errors, are less ideal for extreme refractive errors.

 The experienced specialists at the Bochner Eye Institute – Dr. Harold Stein, MD, Dr. Raymond Stein, MD, Dr. Albert Cheskes, MD, and Dr. Jordan Cheskes, MD – are proud to offer their patients a wide variety of vision correction treatments.
-In addition to RLE and ICLs, they perform keratoconus treatment, laser eye surgery and PRK in Toronto.
+In addition to RLE and ICLs, they perform keratoconus treatment, laser eye surgery in Mississauga and Toronto.